 This indicator addresses energy consumption, energy sources, energy monitoring, lighting, appliances, and vehicles.
 Energy use is clearly an important aspect of campus sustainability and thus requires no explanation for its inclusion in the assessment.
-An old incandescent Tube uses approximately 40W while an energy efficient light emitting diode (LED) uses only less than 10 W. By the enquiry, we have observed that the uses of energy have come from Conventional and Non-Conventional energy source.
-The uses energy is 1639117 unit which Rs.
-Amount is Rs.16001910/.
-Only 6% uses Energy is Non-conventional energy which is Solar Power.
-About 1000sq ft area(100kwh) is cover by the solar plate.
-The Maximum energy is consumption to

-Light & Fan purpose which amount about 42.5 % from total consumption.
-Other hand Departmental and Computer laboratory has been more expended about 34%.
+An old incandescent Tube uses approximately 40W while an energy efficient light emitting diode (LED) uses only less than 10 W. By the enquiry, that the useable energy is Conventional and Non-Conventional energy.
+The uses energy is 1620747 unit which Rs.
+Amount is Rs.15628434/.
+Only 11.1% uses Energy is Non-conventional energy which is Solar Power.
+About 2500sq ft area is cover by the solar plate.
+The Maximum energy is consumption to Light & Fan purpose which amount about 41.0 % from total consumption.
+Other hand Departmental and Computer laboratory has been more expended about 32%.
 Energy auditing deals with the conservation and methods to reduce its consumption related to environmental degradation.
-It is therefore essential that environmentally any responsible institution examine its energy use practices.
+It is therefore essential that any environmentally responsible institution examine its energy use practices.
 Energy cannot be seen, but we know it is there because we can see its effects in the forms of heat, light and power.